ktomoma/VideoWebServer_for_CameraCar/README.md

 ## Introduction
 I installed a front view camera in a N-Guage train which can transmit the video image over WiFi.
 Newly released small ESP32 S3 based module "XIAO ESP32 S3 Sense" made it available in N-Guage train which has has a very limited space to install necessary hardware.
 Users are able to view the front view video image from a running train by Web server which runs on the ESP32 S3 processor over WiFi.
 The system is powered by a 3.7V battery installed in the car.
-In this prototype, the system was installed in a very common box car which is 98 mm length.
+I made two prototypes.
+In these prototypes, the system was installed in a very common box car which is 98 mm length.
 The car does not have a motor to run.
 Thus, the car has to be connected in front of an engine.

 ## Hardware
 ### Base Processor Module